SkylineCommunications/dataminer-docs/connector-help/connector_help/VMWare_vCenter.md

 **An adequate toogle button is provided for enabling each API.**

 The user must enable the APIs that he would like to enable polling.
-Currently the driver supports the **vCenter API** (Datacenters, Clusters, Hosts, Virtual Machines, Datastores and Networks), **Appliance API** (General Data) and the **Web Services API** (Performances Data).
+Currently the connector supports the **vCenter API** (Datacenters, Clusters, Hosts, Virtual Machines, Datastores and Networks), **Appliance API** (General Data) and the **Web Services API** (Performances Data).

-Refer to the driver log if the login is unsuccessfull.
+Refer to the connector log if the login is unsuccessfull.

 ### Datacenter Topology